 Permanent and Semi-Permanent Dyes

 How porous (read: damaged) your hair is will have an effect on how vibrant your permanent or semi-permanent dye will look and last.
-As a general rule, permanent colors may fade but will have to be grown-out or dyed over if you want to change them.
-Whereas a semi-permanent shade is made to be washed out.
+As a general rule, permanent colors may fade but will have to be grown-out or dyed over if you want to change them, whereas a semi-permanent shade is made to be washed out.
 Generally speaking, experts recommend anywhere around four to eight weeks between coloring, given that proper care and maintenance is taken to ensure hair is protected from damage.

 If you’re not looking to make a permanent hair change, a semi-permanent hair dye could be the answer.
-This technique allows you to experiment with color without making a lasting change (think: festival-worthy pastels that you want to wash out before you get back to work).
+This technique allows you to experiment with color without making a lasting change (think: festival-worthy pastels that you might want to wash out for the workweek).

 Depending on the type of dye used, a semi-permanent hair dye can last anywhere from one wash to a few weeks.
 It’s the perfect choice if you’re not ready to commit to a complete hair makeover, or just want to add a hint of pigment to your locks.